 Planning lessons around fire safety in the home is important as well as you can teach children practical advice – for instance, recognising dangerous situations and how to rectify them.
 You can get comprehensive materials on the subject from places such as the British Council.

-If you’re looking for some other activities that aren’t too simplistic in your older classes, the London Fire Brigade have some more advanced games for teachers that would work well for this age group; for instance, guessing the artist of fire themed songs or identifying fake iPhone chargers.
+If you’re looking for some other activities that aren’t too simplistic in your older classes, the London Fire Brigade have some more advanced games for teachers that would work well for this age group.

 The Childrens’ Burns Trust also has a variety of online resources in their ‘learning zone’ which are targeted at specific ages groups, raising awareness of all things that could burn a child.